-- When the value is ON, the DB2 server ignores uncommitted insertions, which in many cases can improve concurrency and is the preferred behavior for most applications.
-When the value is OFF (the default value), the DB2 server waits until the insert operation is completed (commits or rolled back) and then processes the data accordingly.
-This action is appropriate in cases such as: - Two applications use a table to pass data, with the first application inserting data into the table and the data is read by the second application.
-The data must be processed by the second application in the order in which the data is sent, for example, if the next row to be read is inserted by the first application, the second application must wait until the insert operation is committed. - An application avoids UPDATE statements by deleting data and inserting a new image of the data.
+- When the value is set to ON, the DB2 server ignores uncommitted insertions, which in many cases can improve concurrency and is the preferred behavior for most applications.
+When the value is OFF (the default value), the DB2 server waits until the insert operation is completed (commits or rolled back) before processing the data accordingly.
+This action is appropriate in cases such as: - Two applications using a table to pass data, with the first application inserting data in the table which is read by the second application.
+The data must be processed by the second application in the order in which the data is sent, for example, if the next row to be read is inserted by the first application, the second application must wait until the insert operation is committed. - An application avoids UPDATE statements by deleting data and inserting a new image of the db2set DB2_SKIPINSERTED=ON

-To enable DB2 SKIPINSERTED, use the following command:
+To enable DB2 SKIPINSERTED, use this command: